Chr1570ph3/CryptoFragments/README.md

 - **Encryption**: Encrypt each share using AES encryption for enhanced security.
 - **Automatic File Management**: Automatically detect and manage share and key files.
 - **Dynamic Threshold Detection**: Extract the required threshold dynamically from the share metadata.
+- **QR Code Support**: Export and decode shares and keys as QR codes for easier distribution and recovery.
 - **Error Handling**: Comprehensive handling of file, decryption, and recovery errors.

 ---